marvinlabs/customer-area/readme.txt

 = 6.1.0 (2015/04/) =

 * New: events are now logged.
 We have implemented a few events (content viewed, file download, owner changed).
 Many more to come soon!
+* Fix: admin bar was shown to guests when admin restriction setting was not enabled

 = 6.0.0 (2015/03/10) =